frostcone/magmaguy.com/wiki/en/elitemobs/creating_powers.md

     - action: PUSH
       Target:
         targetType: SELF
-      vValue: 0,.5,0
+      vValue: 0,0.5,0
     Cooldowns:
       local: 60
       global: 20
 ```

-This script makes an elite jump up when hit by a player, and will not do so again for 3 seconds (and will stop other powers from triggering for 1 second).
+This script makes an elite get pushed up when hit by a player, and will not do so again for 3 seconds (and will stop other powers from triggering for 1 second due to the settings we have set in the Cooldowns section).

 Now that you know the general format of how scripts are structured, it's time to learn what you can do with each section!